LukeShortCloud/container-lukeshortcloud-dev/README.md

 # container-lukeshortcloud-dev

 `dev` is a container image full of useful development tools.
+Both a Debian and Fedora container are maintained.

+## Container Registry

+Quay.io automatically builds and publishes a new container with the tag `:latest` after every commit to the `main` GitHub branch.
+Every tagged release in GitHub is also built as a container with the same tag.

+- quay.io/lukeshortcloud/dev-debian:latest
+- quay.io/lukeshortcloud/dev-fedora:latest

 ## Usage